Mark was ranked in Australia in the prestigious “Barron’s Australia Top Financial Advisers” survey for 2017, 2018, 2019, 2020 and 2021.

 Our Advisers have attained or are striving toward the highest qualifications in the industry.
 We are remunerated based on the quality of advice we provide and the level of trust and engagement we have with our clients.
 We do not receive incentives or commissions from third-parties.

 This means that when you deal with a Minchin Moore Adviser, you don’t need to second guess whether there is a hidden agenda.
 Our only focus will be ‘you’ and ensuring you receive the very highest standard of advice.

 Jenny has a Bachelor of Commerce (Accounting & Finance), is an accredited Derivatives and Self-Managed Super Fund adviser, and a Certified Financial Planner.
 She has over 23 years’ experience in wealth management and financial planning.

 Having held a variety of senior technical roles in Australia’s major retail banks and Investment Banks, Jenny joined Minchin Moore in 2011.

+Jenny has been the CFO since she joined Minchin Moore in 2011 and became a Partner of the business in 2013.
 Having played an integral part of the formation of Minchin Moore, Jenny remains heavily involved in recruitment, corporate strategy, team training and operational leadership.